linussjo/linussjo_engine/README.md

 };
 ```

-Then in main() get the singleton linussjo_engine and add it as the next world.
+Then in main() get the singleton linussjo_engine and create the example world and then start it with given window size.
+The window size and the world size does not need to be the same.

 example:
 ```